 The materials used in shoes can also impact comfort.
 Soft, flexible uppers made from breathable fabrics can help reduce pressure on sensitive foot areas.

 A well-padded insole can provide extra support and help absorb shock during walking.
-Shoes with removable insoles allow for custom orthotics, offering additional relief for those with plantar fasciitis.
+Shoes with removable insoles allow for the use of custom orthotics, providing additional relief for individuals with plantar fasciitis.

 Features That Support Foot Shape

-Choosing shoes that match the foot’s natural shape can prevent unnecessary strain.
-Some boots come with a wider toe box to allow room for natural foot movement.
+Choosing shoes that match the natural shape of your foot can help prevent unnecessary strain.
+Some boots feature a wider toe box to accommodate natural foot movement.

 A deep heel cup can help keep the foot stable and reduce pressure on the heel.
 Shoes that provide enough space and support without being too tight or loose can also make walking with plantar fasciitis more comfortable.